Home » Taking Photos And Sending

 Taking Photos and Sending:

-If you merely stand with your back to each wall per 15-20 foot section in the areas needed, taking the imagine with a fairly good digital camera/cell phone that has at least a 5 megapixel camera or better yet like HD quality.
-I want to see originals in JPEG format only not HEIC as I have to convert them.
-I’ll get clear images this way and I will later be able to zoom in on them as needed.
-Some cell phones just do not take good images and for HD photos I want, check your settings.
-So please review any images you’re sending first to make sure they are clear to see.
+If you merely stand with your back to each wall per 15-20 foot section in the areas needed, taking the imagine with a fairly good digital camera/cell phone that has a high HD/megapixel camera or better will do it.
+I want to see originals in JPEG format only not HEIC if possible otherwise I have to convert them which is fine, just takes me more time.
+Apple devices are known for the HEIC format.
+Either way, I’ll get clear images and I will later be able to zoom in on them as needed.
+Some cell phones just do not take good images and for HD photos I want, check your settings first.
+So please review any images you’re sending first to make sure they are clear to see and mostly across the ceilings is visible.
 I might mention this more than once but I will see more if you turn the cell phone or photo equipment sideways, side to side or in landscape position NOT up and down as in a TicToc images also called portrait.
 Notice the first image below can’t show as much of what’s there to the left and to the right as the same shot taken in landscape just below in the 2nd image example.

 TRY NOT TO TAKE PHOTOS THAT ARE NARROW